dubyte/sparkpluggw/README.md

                                  Label to send to loki (example --loki.extra-label=datacenter=us-west) --loki.batch-wait=5s       Maximum amount of time to wait before sending a batch, even if that batch isn't full.
       --loki.replace-field=LOKI.REPLACE-FIELD ...
                                  Allows to rename the default fields for loki for example --loki.replace-field=sp_namespace=ns will replace sp_namespace for ns
       --decision-tree.file=DECISION-TREE.FILE
-                                 path to file with a decision tree defined in json --loki.drop-field= ...     field will not be send to loki. (example --loki.drop-field=event_name --loki.drop-field=event_type)
+                                 path to file with a decision tree defined in json --loki.drop-field=LOKI.DROP-FIELD ...
+                                 field will not be send to loki. (example --loki.drop-field=event_name --loki.drop-field=event_type)
-      --log.level=info           Only log messages with the given severity or above.
+      --edge-node.prefix=""      if given it removes the prefix from the edge_node_id --log.level=info           Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt        Output format of log messages.
 One of: [logfmt, json]
 ```